-17. On July 10, 2004, plaintiff was arrested by the individual officer defendants in a common area of a building at the Ida B. Wells Homes.
+17. On May 3, 2006, plaintiff was arrested by the individual officer defendants outside of a building at the Ida B. Wells Homes.

 ANSWER: On information and belief, Ronald Watts admits the allegations contained in this paragraph.

 18. At the time of plaintiff's arrest: